Academic and Related Policies

-All students whose program includes pastoral placement(s) (M.Div., B.Th., B.Th. by Distance, Diploma) must provide a Certificate of Conduct with their application or reapplication forms.
+All students must provide a Certificate of Conduct, issued within the past six months, with their application or reapplication forms.
 A letter explaining the reason for this request is available from the General Office.
 Any cost is the student’s responsibility.
 This policy applies to both new and returning students.
 All Certificates of Conduct will be kept confidential and will not be shared without the expressed consent of the person involved.

-Students who are in any degree program and are full-time are assigned a Faculty Advisor at the beginning of each semester.
+Students who are full-time in any degree program are assigned a Faculty Advisor at the beginning of each semester.
 It is the responsibility of students to consult regularly regarding academic and vocational development with their Faculty Advisor.

 ANNUAL EVALUATION AND RECOMMENDATION FOR ORDINATION

 M.Div. and B.Th. and B.Th. by Distance students admitted to the ordination stream and are under the sponsorship of a bishop, will be evaluated within the Queen’s College Student Evaluation Framework.
 These evaluations are progressive from the start of the student’s full-time attendance to the completion of their program.
 These individual evaluations are confidential and shared with the student prior to sharing it with the diocesan bishop.